Be Who You Really Are!

 In the face of all our apparent problems, mistakes, and perceived failings and shortcomings, it is absolutely essential to remember our spiritual identity as a soul who is part of Krishna.
 This spiritual understanding is the solution to all problems and is the success of our life.
 You aren’t that body—remember?
 Don’t get so caught up in life as to deny this, or please consider this view if you have never thought of applying it practically.
 Bodily identification which is created and fostered by false ego—that most insidious and subtle element—encourages us to defend our misconceptions, and thus causes all our conflicts with others and unhappiness.
 Rather than looking inward, we think we need to add things on to our lives for fulfillment—of course, this is good for the economy!

 Many of us suffer from low self-esteem, or a very poor opinion of ourselves, or we may display an inflated grandiose view of ourselves to cover this up (the dirty secret of our unworthiness).
 Some may not really have faith in the spiritual goal, and so remain with what they think is certain—however miserable or mediocre that may be.
-We may want to distract ourselves by remaining very busy so we don’t have to spend too much time thinking of our wounded, hurt self--or we may always be blaming others for our problems.
+We may want to distract ourselves by remaining very busy so we don’t have to spend too much time thinking of our wounded, hurt self—or we may always be blaming others for our problems.

 Low self-esteem is part of bodily consciousness or thinking we are our sad story.
 We aren’t!
 You are a glorious spiritual being, part of the Supreme Good, Shri Krishna.
 Say this out loud: “I am a glorious spiritual being, part of the Supreme Good, Shri Krishna.”
 Our spiritual identity is meant to (because it is!) be our joy!

 If you feel bad affirming the glory of your spiritual identity, then in my opinion, you have spiritual work to do.
 “But we are supposed to be humble,” you say.
 Humility is essential, yet it doesn’t mean identifying with our low material conception of who we think we are.
 Spiritual advancement includes humility, as well as joyful confidence in our relationship to Krishna, which creates enthusiasm to serve.
+False humility depresses one and leads to inaction.

 We are not God, but a servant of God.
 As part of Him we have his same pure spiritual nature.
 We are small, tiny, and infinitesimal—that should help us be humble (as well as remembering the saintly)—yet we are so much more than we are settling for in the material world of lack, limitation, and doubt—doubting ourselves, others, life, and God.